DynamoDS/DynamoPrimer/09_Custom-Nodes/9-2_Creating.md

 </style>

 ## Creating a Custom Node
 Dynamo offers several different methods for creating custom nodes.
-You can build custom nodes from scratch, from an existing graph, or explicitly in c#.
+You can build custom nodes from scratch, from an existing graph, or explicitly in C#.
 In this section we will cover building a custom node in the Dynamo UI, from an existing graph.
 This method is ideal for cleaning up the canvas, as well as packaging a sequence of nodes to reuse elsewhere.

 ### Creating a Custom Node from an Existing Graph
 >Download the example file that accompanies this exercise (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.